Niphredil123/CLI_Astro_Forecast/README.md

 - An aurora forecast.

 ## Installation
-1. Clone the repo.
+After cloning the repo, one can either run the app locally or use Docker.

+### CLI Usage
-2. Create and activate a virtual environment (optional, but recommended):
+1. Create and activate a virtual environment (optional, but recommended):

 ```bash
 python3 -m venv .venv
 source .venv/bin/activate  # On Windows: .venv\Scripts\activate
 ```
-3. Install dependencies from requirements.txt
+2. Install dependencies from `requirements.txt`
 ```bash
 pip install -r requirements.txt
 ```
+### Docker
+One can use the included `Dockerfile` to create an image.
+The `docker-compose.yml` file handles building the image and running the app.
+It includes a bind mount so that the `Stargazing_Forecast.txt` file is saved in the local `./app` folder on the host machine.

 ## Usage
 ### To run the app you will need: